algal/SwiftOnLambda/README.md

              /bin/bash -c 'LD_LIBRARY_PATH=/src/src/libs /src/src/.build/debug/src' # set env var and run executable src
 ```

 This runs a container based on the plain `ubuntu` image, mapping to the host src/ directory with the extracted static libraries, and then runs a single shell command in the container which sets an environmental variable pointing the linker to those libraries and executes the executable `src`.
+Why are we running this based on a plain ubuntu image?
+Because we want to verify that our executable and libraries will run fine on Amazon's Linux, which is closer to plain ubuntu than to IBM's Kitura container.
+Even better would be to use here a docker image based on Amazon's Linux AMIs.

 It's worth emphasizing that while some of these docker command build a container from the same image, none of these commands operate on the same container, since the container is removed after the command exits.
 The only reason we are accumulating a directory of the outputs we need is because every container's /src directory is mapped to our host's src/ directory, and that directory's contents persist across the different containers' lifetimes like the host itself.

+Does it seem like docker is a handy tool to support cross-platform Swift development?
+I [sure think so](https://github.com/algal/swiftecho).